vishakhaxd/RAG_w_web_search/README.md

-Here’s a clean, rewritten version of your **README** that highlights your addition of **RAG + web search**, while making the setup instructions clearer and more direct:

----

-# 🔮 Gemini + RAG Fullstack LangGraph App
+#  Gemini + RAG Fullstack LangGraph App

 This project demonstrates a **fullstack AI research assistant** powered by **Google Gemini** and **LangGraph**, enhanced with a **Retrieval-Augmented Generation (RAG)** layer and integrated **web search**.